I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pchange_bandwidth_allocation.md

 UID : NC:hdaudio.PCHANGE_BANDWIDTH_ALLOCATION
 title : PCHANGE_BANDWIDTH_ALLOCATION
 author : windows-driver-content
-description : The ChangeBandwidthAllocation routine changes a DMA engine's bandwidth allocation on the HD Audio Link.The function pointer type for a ChangeBandwidthAllocation routine is defined as: old-location : audio\changebandwidthallocation.htm old-project : audio ms.assetid : 4dcf8fb6-71f5-4e11-a92a-0292c2a1515c
+description : The ChangeBandwidthAllocation routine changes a DMA engine's bandwidth allocation on the HD Audio Link.The function pointer type for a ChangeBandwidthAllocation routine is defined as old-location : audio\changebandwidthallocation.htm old-project : audio ms.assetid : 4dcf8fb6-71f5-4e11-a92a-0292c2a1515c